jimhigson/oboe.js/writing/main/3_Background.md

 ----------------------------

 To feel truly 'live' many web applications need to be able to update in real time by reacting to events pushed from the server side.
-A host of inventive streaming transports have been developed sidestepping the browser's apparent limitations.
-To frame the choices made in this project I will briefly examine three techniques.
+Dozens of streaming transports have been developed sidestepping the browser's apparent limitations.

 The earliest and most basic attempt was to poll, with all the associated downsides.
 From here the improved technique of *long polling* was